Practical and Scalable Hamiltonian Monte Carlo Without the Metropolis Test: Further Experiments

+Table \ref{table:results2} shows the convergence cost for different samplers with the $b_{\mathit{cov}}$ metric, analogously to Table \ref{table:results}.
+Here we omit the higher dimensional problems (Item response and Stochastic Volatility), because their covariance matrix is impractically large.
+Qualitatively the conclusions are as in Section \ref{sec: experiments}: \begin{itemize} \item Unadjusted versions of the algorithms tend to perform better than their adjusted counterparts. \item EEVPD based tuning yields close to optimal performance when compared to grid search.
+An exception is the Rosenbrock distribution, where the conservative choice of EEVPD yields some decrease in performance, but the unadjusted algorithm still performs better than the adjusted one. \item MCLMC performs better than LMC. \end{itemize} A notable difference is that all samplers need a larger number of gradient evaluations here, because $b_{\mathit{cov}}$ is a more stringent metric than $b_{\mathit{avg}}$.

-\section{Ablation study}
+\subsection{Ablation study}

-Here, we investigate how performance of unadjusted LMC, with the tuning algorithm proposed in Section \ref{sec: algorithm} varies with the $\mathrm{EEVPD}$ value being targeted.
+Here, we investigate how performance of unadjusted LMC varies with the $\mathrm{EEVPD}$ value being targeted.
 Figure \ref{fig:ablation} shows that our choice of $3 \times 10^{-4}$ is within the safe range for problems that we consider, albeit it is somewhat conservative for the Item Response and Rosenbrock problems.